 Your credit score is the number that is associated with ‘bad’ or ‘good’ credit and is formed by the information in your credit report.

 Before you even begin looking up cars and driving to dealerships over the weekend, you need to know what your credit score is so you can know what to expect before you even speak with a sales agent.
 It also helps you stay on budget right from the very beginning.

-Loan rates vary greatly depending on what score you have, so before you start eyeing up $30,000 cars assuming you can afford the payments, know what credit range your FICO scores are in.
+Car loan rates vary greatly depending on what score you have, so before you start eyeing up $30,000 cars assuming you can afford the payments, know what credit range your FICO scores are in.

 Don’t just order one of them and assume it is going to be the same as the other two.
 It very well may not be!
-In fact, one credit bureau may have information about you that is completely different from what the other two have.
+In fact, one credit reporting agency may have information about you that is completely different from what the other two have.
 If that’s the case, verify that the information is right.

 See also: How to Get a Car Loan in 6 Easy Steps

 It’s currently estimated that one in five Americans has an error on his or her credit report.
 That’s roughly 42 million people possibly suffering from bad credit who shouldn’t be.

 If you do see an error, don’t delay.
 Begin acting immediately to get it corrected.
 Contact the agency by writing and dispute the error.
 If you can, provide any evidence to support your argument.
 Do not email or call.
 It needs to be done through writing.